microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2022/Community-Call-August.md

 twitter: jpthepm
 ---

-In this month’s community call, get an overview of the React Native Adaptive Cards Renderer and on usage of the React Native Adaptive Cards SDK in a Microsoft Viva Connections mobile app and in a LUIS chatbot app delivered by CEO & Founder – [Vasanthakumar Sarpasayanam](https://in.linkedin.com/in/vasanthakumar-sarpasayanam) and his team at BigThinkCode.
+In this month’s community call, get an overview of the React Native Adaptive Cards Renderer and on the usage of the React Native Adaptive Cards SDK in a Microsoft Viva Connections mobile app and in a LUIS chatbot app delivered by CEO & Founder – [Vasanthakumar Sarpasayanam](https://in.linkedin.com/in/vasanthakumar-sarpasayanam) and his team at BigThinkCode.
 The community-supported React Native renderer for Adaptive Cards is maintained by BigThinkCode.
 There was a 10-minute Q&A covering a host of topics.
 This call was hosted by [J.P.
 Roca](http://twitter.com/jpthepm) (Microsoft) \| @jpthepm.
 Recorded on August 11, 2022.

 ### Watch the call here